 FAQs about Traditional Key Lime Pie

-Yes, you can but the taste won't be quite the same.
+Yes, you can but the taste of regular lime juice won't be quite the same.
 Key limes have their own unique flavor.
 They are smaller than a regular lime, higher in acidity, taste a bit more tart with more of an herbal flavor, and have a much stronger aroma.

 When a key lime pie is overcooked, it loses its creamy texture and turns spongy.
 Remember to only cook the pie for 15 minutes.